-- Turn the incline all the way up, and sprint as hard as you can for 20 seconds.
+- On your incline treadmill, turn the incline all the way up and sprint as hard as you can for 20 seconds.
 Squeeze your abs forcefully as you do this.

-- Grab the handrails, lift yourself up, and place your feet on the sides of the deck.
-Rest for 20 seconds then carefully jump back on the belt and do another 20-second sprint.
+- Grab the handrails, lift yourself up and place your feet on the sides of the deck.
+Rest for 20 seconds then carefully jump back on the moving belt and do another 20-second sprint.

 - Alternate back and forth 10 to 12 times and finish with a light 5-minute cool-down jog.

 This workout places more emphasis on the obliques.

 - Start with about a 10-minute warm-up with the deck down.
 You want to make sure you already have a good sweat going.